top of page

 Q: What should I expect on my first visit?

-Q: How long will my visit last?
+Q: How long will my visits last?

 Q: Will my insurance cover physical therapy?

 A: Although most insurance companies do cover physical therapy, what they cover specifically varies greatly.
 Please review our billing and insurance section on this website.
 Please note, even if we do not participate with your insurance company, we will bill almost all insurance companies directly and not the patient.
 The patient may be responsible for "co-pay" or a certain percentage of the bill at the time of service.
 However, please note that you are personally responsible for payment including any co-payment.
-If you have any financial concerns, please let us know.

 Q: What should I wear?